Frequently Asked Questions for Students (FAQS)

 What kind of grades will my college accept?

 NCCC recommends “B” or better to transfer credits.
 If the college of your choice offers a similar course, you most likely will be able to transfer the credits.
+Within the SUNY system, all credits will transfer, provided that you have met the grading standard (usually a 73% or better).
 However, some colleges will not accept credits from any college, whether a community college or an Ivy League college.

 What is a transcript and why do I need one?